 - Bee grenades for psychological warfare

-- Crypt stone skin for your base's exterior
+- Crypt stone skin for base exteriors